outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply logic interface to identify interaction rules between problem/solution components given their definitions, to create workflows by applying those interaction rules to connect problems/solutions (or apply another interaction function than 'connect')
       - apply function interface to identify core functions or generative functions or vertex functions relevant to solution automation workflows & apply them to generate them
       - apply solution automation workflows to the problem of 'generating solution automation workflows'
+      - apply system interface to identify useful system structures like efficiencies in prior problem-solving paths & apply the pattern interface to patterns in those efficiencies to generalize them to other problems
       - apply abstract & info & structure interfaces to identify in what interface to resolve sub-problems or other components of a solution automation workflow, given that interfaces vary on their core structure & their certainty structures
         - core function interface structure: input/output, interaction rule sequence
           - logic interface (higher certainty variant of the function interface) is applied as an interaction function filter (to identify/generate/derive interaction functions)